Mark-Assessment/s-marrache-toon-bazaar-m1-2/README.md

     -   ### Testing Visitor Goals

-        1. *As a Visitor, I want to easily understand the main purpose of the site, learn more about the collective and get a feeling for who they are, where they are, what they have to offer and how they intend to deliver."*
+      1. *As a Visitor, I want to easily understand the main purpose of the site, learn more about the collective and get a feeling for who they are, where they are, what they have to offer and how they intend to deliver.*

     + Upon entering the site, users are greeted with a 3D comic strip explaining in four frames why they might need or want our help.
 That's the 'WHY?' sorted.